 Technically, the spread is the cost that you pay the FX broker to make the transaction: the tighter the spread, the less you pay.
 Another thing worth remembering is that the wider the spread, the more the price has to move in order to result in a profit or loss on a trade.
 That’s why traders prefer brokers with consistently low or tight spreads.

 In trading, leverage means you only put a percentage of your trading capital up front to open a trade.
-In practice, this means you don’t need a lot of capital to get started – an amount as low as $10 in your trading account, combined with sufficient leverage, can be enough to get you going.
+In practice, this means you don’t need a lot of capital to get started with forex trading – an amount as low as $10 in your trading account, combined with sufficient leverage, can be enough to get you going.

-At Axi you can get access to various levels of leverage, up to 500:1 (depending on the jurisdiction you are trading in) which means that for every $1 in your trading account, you can open a position of up to $500.
+At Axi, you can get access to various levels of leverage, up to 500:1 (depending on the jurisdiction you are trading in) which means that for every $1 in your trading account, you can open a position of up to $500.

-While that opens the potential to make a lot of money in a short space of time, you must remember that higher leverage also means a higher risk of losing money if the trade goes against you.
+While that opens the potential to make a lot of money in a short space of time, you must remember that more leverage also means a higher risk of losing money if the trade goes against you.

 To get a feel for how this works in action, use a demo trading account and try some test trades.

-Margin is used in forex trading to allow a trader to take positions of a higher value than the amount of funds in their trading account.
+Margin is used in forex to allow a trader to take positions of a higher value than the amount of funds in their trading account.
 The two main margin terms you need to become aware of are: initial margin and variation margin.